-Each year, our volumes (the number of patients we see) continue to increase 10 to 15%, outpacing the growth rate of larger fertility clinics throughout the Houston area.
-Since April 2014, when the Family Fertility Center opened, we’ve had over 1,000 cycles with a 61.3% chemical pregnancy rate and a 47.2% clinical pregnancy rate across all ages, even with some of the most difficult cases.
+Every year, the number of patients we see grows at an increasing rate, Since opening in April 2014, the Family Fertility Center has performed over 1,000 cycles with a 69.0% Beta hCG positive rates and a 70.0% clinical pregnancy rate across all ages, even with some of the most difficult cases.

-Success rates are one of many factors to consider when selecting a fertility center that’s right for your unique needs.
+Success rates are one of many factors to consider when selecting a fertility center that is right for your unique needs.
 Many factors can influence a fertility center’s success rates, including the type of patients treated and the approach to treatment.
-We’re proud of our success rates, helping patients with even the most complex fertility issues achieve a successful pregnancy.
+We are proud of our success rates which embody our commitment to helping patients overcome complex fertility issues and achieve successful pregnancies.

 To help you make the most informed decision, we invite you to learn more about the Family Fertility Center’s success rates, our treatment options and the services available to help you build your family.